Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Introduction

-One way to tackle the problem is to rely on random access based communication.
-Within that family, perhaps the most well-known approach is the grant-free access \cite{grantfree:berardinelli}, in which user equipments (UEs) are allowed to transmit without prior, explicit scheduling.
-Instead, a certain portion of bandwidth is delineated and provided to a group of users who can use it whenever they have data to send.
-The benefit of that is significant reduction in the signalling overhead and connected with it latency.
-As a matter of fact, scheduling contributes the most to the E2E delay making it the main bottleneck when designing URLLC systems\cite{scheduling_delay}.
-However, it should be noted, that grant-free as a solution is particularly suitable for and motivated by traffic that is relatively infrequent and irregular\cite{grant_free_survey}.
-Due to the sharing of the resources and lack of coordination it is inherently less reliable than its grant-based counterparts, as the uplink signals of URLLC users are prone to collisions and interference.
-To compensate for this, additional mechanisms to improve the reliability are needed.
+One way to tackle the problem is to rely on random access communication protocols.
+In grant-free (GF) access~\cite{grantfree:berardinelli}, user equipments (UEs) are allowed to transmit data without prior, explicit scheduling.
+A certain portion of bandwidth is provided to a group of UEs who can use it whenever they have data to send.
+The benefit is a significant reduction in the signalling overhead and latency.
+As a matter of fact, scheduling contributes the most to E2E delay, making it the main bottleneck in URLLC system design~\cite{scheduling_delay}.
+GF is a particularly suitable solution for traffic that is relatively infrequent and irregular~\cite{grant_free_survey}.
+Due to the sharing of resources and lack of coordination, GF is inherently less reliable than its grant-based counterparts, as the uplink signals of the transmitting users are prone to collisions and interference.
+To compensate for this, additional mechanisms to improve the reliability of GF access are needed.

 In this work, we study GF multiple access in which users apply access patterns, i.e. sequences consisting of multiple redundant transmissions, to achieve higher communication reliability.
 Our framework follows the line of work started with CRDSA/IRSA in which each randomly accessing device sends multiple packet replicas \cite{crdsa1,irsa1}, rather than a single one as in plain ALOHA.
 The model involves a shared pool of resources - a short, periodic frame composed of limited number of slots, that makes our contribution relevant in scenarios with tight latency constrains.
 We focus on comparing fully random selection of slots to methods where deterministic patterns are pre-assigned to users.
 Specifically, we consider deterministic patterns arising from \emph{Steiner systems}.
 These have the desirable feature that their construction ensures that two patterns can share at most $t-1$ slots, where $t$ is a design parameter, thus providing guarantees in terms of the number of collisions/interference.

 We analyse the performance of grant-free access systems in terms of its outage probability and spectral efficiency, considering two different signal models.
 The first one resembles a traditional slotted ALOHA system, where collisions are \textit{destructive}, i.e. only the slots that contain a transmission of a single device can be used.
 Unlike slotted ALOHA, we allow the receiver to combine multiple collision-free replicas from a given user.
 In the second model, the receiver is capable of utilizing all transmissions and performs maximum ratio combining (MRC) accounting for different SINRs.
 Furthermore, for each of the two signal models we consider receivers with and without successive interference cancellation (SIC).

 A particularly important contribution are the approximations and bounds developed for the collision model with SIC, and for MRC without SIC, which are two analytically challenging cases.
 The developed expressions match very closely the extensive simulation results obtained with Monte Carlo methods; these approximations are especially valuable in the context of dimensioning systems with strict latency and reliability guarentees, where relying on simulations alone is often not feasible due to the sheer number of samples required.
 To the best of the our knowledge, similar results have not been reported before.